 Pain is minimal after surgery, and most patients do not take pain medication the next day.
 Ice packs is essential to improve swelling and bruising after surgery for the first few days.
 Patients can have blurred vision with the use of ointment around the eyes and facial swelling.
 Majority of post-operative bruising and swelling lasts for the first few weeks and incisions will continue to fade and final results will b seen 6-12 months after surgery.
 Dr. Amato is experienced in all facets of midface lifting and will help you determine the optimal plan for you at your consultation.

-FREQUENTLY ASKED QUESTIONS (FAQ) ABOUT MIDFACE-LIFT SURGERY
+FREQUENTLY ASKED QUESTIONS (FAQ) ABOUT MIDFACE-LIFT SURGERY in austin

 A midface-lift, sometimes called a cheek lift, addresses the area between your upper lip and lower eyelid.
 The procedure is ideal for men and women with deep hollows and eye bags beneath their eyes, pronounced smile lines, and those who are seeking to improve the appearance of their midface and cheek areas.